-Algonkian Writer Conferences, begun in 2002 on the banks of the Potomac at Algonkian Park, has expanded to provide a range of services and events to writers working in all genres.
+Algonkian Writer Conferences, begun in 2002 by Algonkian director Michael Neff on the banks of the Potomac at Algonkian Park, has expanded to provide a range of services and events to writers working in all genres.

-Algonkian Conferences include the Write to Market Conference, the NYC Pitch and Shop Conference, Algonkian Novel Workshops, and the Fisherman's Wharf Writer's Conference.
+Algonkian Conferences include the Write to Market Conference, the New York Pitch Conference, Algonkian Novel Workshops, and the Santa Barbara Author-Mentor Conference.
 Algonkian uses the model-and-context approach to teach the art of fiction writing, i.e., models of style and novel structure (gained from known authors) are presented to the writer, practiced and reviewed, thus enabling the writer to productively use this craft knowledge in the context of improving or editing his or her work-in-progress.

 Workshop focus is on all phases of novel creation (execution, premise, plot, character, etc.), development of platform, marketing the ms to agents and editors (log lines, pitches, query letters, etc.), as well as strategies and pitfalls regarding the selection of appropriate agents and editors.